-- A debt appropriation order takes effect when it is served on the (1) third person. - A debt appropriation order has effect according to its contents (2) subject to - - Schedule 1 clause 2 and any order made under that (a) clause: - any order made under Schedule 1 clause 3; and (b) - any order made under Schedule 1 clause 4. - If an appropriated debt is payable to the judgment debtor in full (3) at one time, the third person must pay the full debt to the judgment creditor - if the debt is due and payable to the judgment debtor at the time the order is made - within 7 days after the day on which the debt appropriation order is served on the third person; or - in any other case within 7 days after the day on which (b) the appropriated debt becomes due and payable to the judgment debtor.
+- A debt appropriation order takes effect when it is served on the (1) third person. - A debt appropriation order has effect according to its contents (2) subject to - - Schedule 1 clause 2 and any order made under that (a) clause: - (b) any order made under Schedule 1 clause 3; and - (c) any order made under Schedule 1 clause 4.